Note: The following contents have been experimented with version

-I am enjoying the slow, calm, and non-violent pace of The Planet Crafter, but with a recent update I faced a hard choice: start a new game to experience the new content, or keep with the old game and focus on finishing all the things I can... still eventually having to begin anew.
+I am enjoying the slow, calm, and non-violent pace of The Planet Crafter, but with a recent update I faced a hard choice: start a new game to experience the new content, or keep with the old game and focus on finishing all the things I can... eventually having to begin anew anyway.

 I decided to do something in the middle: Create a new savegame, but see how to alter the file and "cheat" by transferring as much as possible.

 First of all, make a backup of the